 Most of us are innately wired to feel for each other.
 And certainly nothing makes you sacrifice for another person faster than being a parent.
 When your little one suffers, you suffer.
 When they laugh, you're happy.
 And in moments of clarity we may even see a bum on the street as a mother’s once beloved child, and suddenly we are all humanity struggling with the same breath.

-It’s no wonder that most faiths embrace some sort of teaching that expresses “Treat others the way YOU want to be treated”.
+It’s no wonder that most spiritual faiths embrace some kind of teaching that expresses “Treat others the way YOU want to be treated”.